Hemmat288/Gifs/README.md

 7-using lizyloading in carousel gifs

  note:
-Unfortunately I don't have enough time to learn vue and the task before a deadline, so I used angular
+Unfortunately I don't have enough time to learn vue and make the task before a deadline, so I used angular